 It’s fair to say that these games make up some of the best Switch RPGs, but even the non-RPG games here have been very well made and deserve a spot in your library.
 If you’re new to the series, the games on the Switch actually span most of the series history, making it rather a good console to own if you’re a new fan who wants to catch up.

-Anyway, these are all of the Pokémon games on Nintendo Switch, starting with the most recent:
+Anyway, these are all of the Pokémon games on Nintendo Switch, starting with the most recent.

 Pokémon Scarlet & Violet (2022)

 Though this one has yet to be released, we know that Pokémon Scarlet & Violet are coming to Nintendo Switch on November 18 of this year.
-Obviously there’s a lot that we don’t know about this game yet, but we know that it has been described as the first truly open-world Pokémon game, and on top of that, it’s also the first game in the main series to let you and your friends explore the overworld together.
+Obviously, there’s a lot that we don’t know about this game yet, but we know that it has been described as the first truly open-world Pokémon game, and on top of that, it’s also the first game in the main series to let you and your friends explore the overworld together.

 It looks like it’s going to be a fantastic game, and fans are already growing excited.
 Understandably so, if you ask us.
-No doubt, there are still a plethora of untold secrets and delights waiting to be discovered when this game releases.
+No doubt, there is still a plethora of untold secrets and delights waiting to be discovered when this game releases.
 It’s definitely one to pre-order.

 Pokémon Puzzle League (2022)